 David Calame--Foreman/Cowboy Archaeologist.
 Check out his great website here: www.texasarrowheads.org.

 Gracie the dog

 Grateful for guidance and material support from the National Bison Association, Joe Taylor and the Mt.
-Blanco Fossil Museum in Crosbyton, Texas, Glenn Goode, Art Tawater, UTSA Center for Archaeological Research, Llano Uplift Archaeological Society, Dr. Lundelius and the UT Vertebrate Paleontology Lab staff, Barbara Winsborough from Winsborough Consulting, All About Bison, and the Texas Tech Paleontology Dept. Go Red Raiders!
+Blanco Fossil Museum in Crosbyton, Texas, Glenn Goode, Art Tawater, UTSA Center for Archaeological Research, Llano Uplift Archaeological Society, Dr. Lundelius and the UT Vertebrate Paleontology Lab staff, Barbara Winsborough from Winsborough Consulting, Kenneth Bader and the University of Texas Osteological Prep Lab, All About Bison, and the Texas Tech Paleontology Dept. Go Red Raiders!

 Special thanks to Marietta "Granny" Mesecke of Temple, Texas for spending her 95th birthday at the dig site!
 Happy birthday, Granny, we love you!